-For travelers looking to explore the Bourges area, thede Bourbon Mercure Hotel is also an ideal base.
-The city is surrounded by beautiful rural landscapes, castles and vineyards that are well worth a visit.
-The hotel's receptionists can help guests arrange excursions in the area, whether it's to visit local vineyards, explore historic castles or simply take a walk in the surrounding countryside.
+For travelers wishing to discover the Bourges region, theHotel de Bourbon Mercure is also an ideal base.
+The town is surrounded by beautiful rural landscapes, castles and vineyards, all of which are well worth a visit.
+The hotel's receptionists can help guests organize excursions in the area, whether to visit local vineyards, explore historic châteaux or simply stroll through the surrounding countryside.

 Hôtel de Bourbon Mercure de Bourges